MCMLXXXIV/PFO_Tools/README.md

 Status
 ======

-There is a very simple makefile in the src dir.

 The resulting binary, arch_test, opens the dir with the csv files (above) and goes through all the files.
 If the file name has a handler defined, it will read the file and store the results in an OfficialData object.